Formaldehyde: Structure and bonding

-Molecular formaldehyde contains a central carbon atom with a double bond to the oxygen atom and a single bond to each hydrogen atom.
-This structure is summarised by the condensed formula H_{2}C=O. The molecule is planar, Y-shaped and its molecular symmetry belongs to the C_{2v} point group.
+The formaldehyde molecule is Y-shaped and its molecular symmetry belongs to the C_{2v} point group.
 The precise molecular geometry of gaseous formaldehyde has been determined by gas electron diffraction and microwave spectroscopy.
-The bond lengths are 1.21 Å for the carbon–oxygen bond and around 1.11 Å for the carbon–hydrogen bond, while the H–C–H bond angle is 117°, close to the 120° angle found in an ideal trigonal planar molecule.
+The bond lengths are 1.21 angstrom for the carbon–oxygen bond and around 1.11 angstrom for the carbon–hydrogen bond, while the H–C–H bond angle is 117°, close to the 120° angle found in an ideal trigonal planar molecule.
 Some excited electronic states of formaldehyde are pyramidal rather than planar as in the ground state.